Frequently Asked Questions

 Services & Tank Information:

-We provide reliable propane delivery service to homes and businesses throughout the Front Range.
-Please view our LOCATIONS page (link to LOCATIONS), or call our office to see if we service your area.
+We provide reliable propane delivery service to homes and businesses throughout the Colorado Front Range.
+Please view our Locations page, or call our office to see if we service your area.
 In addition to propane delivery services, we offer propane system installation for both new construction and existing tank swap outs, maintenance, and propane safety/leak checks.
 We do not service or repair appliances or provide any services inside the home or business (outside only).
 Our office is staffed to take your phone calls and answer your questions.
 We also offer online account management.

-- Fill out a New Customer Inquiry Form online, or call the office.
-A polar Gas representative will be in touch to discuss the details of your request.
+- Send us a Message online, or call the office.
+A Polar Gas representative will be in touch to discuss the details of your request.

-- Submit the forms in our New Customer Packet (click link to download) via email, fax or mail.
+- Submit the forms in our New Customer Packet via email, fax or mail.

 We will perform a site survey at your location and help you choose the best location to place your tank.
 We will schedule a time and complete the tank installation (including installing lines, regulators and shut-offs).
 Then we will perform a Propane Safety Check to ensure everything is safe and running as it should.
 This process takes approximately two hours.